nelsonmutindamwanzia/pawfinder-frontend/README.md

 ### Future Updates
 1. Add functionality to allow users chat with pet owners via Direct Message.
 2. Allow pet owners to delete their posts/updates.
+3. Recreate the Navbar component to display nav-items on mobile devices.

 ### Copyright and License (MIT)
-Copyright (c) 2022 Mwanzia Nelson Mutinda
+Copyright (c) 2023 Mwanzia Nelson Mutinda

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the